-CREC offers free energy audits to help you learn how you use energy.
-For more information about home energy use, contact a Member Services Representative.
+For more information about home energy use, contact our Member Services Department.

 How much does it cost?

 An appliance serial plate should specify power requirements in watts or amps, and volts.
 To determine the operating cost for a specific appliance, you can use this information to determine the potential hourly energy consumption in kwhs.
 Use the average cost of electricity to determine the potential cost.